 It’s not everyday you have the opportunity to shop at a Kauai farmers market on an actual working farm.
 This food-centric ahupuaa is the charm of the Waipa Farmers Market.
 Driving through the wooden gate onto an ample lawn fronting the market is just a small piece of the pie.

 Fruit bearing trees line the gravel road that leads to a community space.
 The building features a rich library, large glass-paned doors and is used for community meetings and visiting school groups.
 Across a covered walkway, market vendors and community members can make value added products to sell in the DOH, state certified kitchen that also acts as a small business incubator.
 The kitchen is used every Thursday, affectionately referred to as poi day, to cook, grind, and mix kalo (taro) into poi.
 This is an initiative that was started around 30 years ago to keep poi and kalo easily accessible and affordable.
-“We’re a farm and garden foremost”, states market manager Lanae Anakalea, and nothing goes to waste here.
+“We’re a farm and garden foremost”, states former market manager Lanae Anakalea, and nothing goes to waste here.

 Waipa has partnerships with a few local lawn guys who trim and cut coconut trees.
 The mulch is dropped off in piles and left to break down.
 Waste water collected from kalo cleaning on poi day is sprayed onto the mulch piles creating rich, nutrient dense soil for the valley gardens.
 In the past, kids attending enrichment programs would sift through the soil, clear out the chunky particles and compete to find the biggest worms.
 Before the pandemic, residents and visitors could volunteer their time pulling weeds, hauling forest debris, clearing invasive species, and planting native trees at monthly community workdays